Leigha Worth, BA [Hons], LLB

 Executive Director & General Counsel

 Leigha jokingly refers to herself as the PIAC cat that came back.
 She originally joined BCPIAC in 2006 as a staff lawyer and she was appointed its Executive Director in July of 2011 until she left the organization in June of 2013.
-After almost four years, she has returned to her favourite not-for-profit law office as its General Counsel & Executive Director.
+After almost four years, she has returned to her favorite not-for-profit law office as its General Counsel & Executive Director.
 It goes without saying that she is thrilled to again be putting her extensive experience in utility regulation law to use on behalf of British Columbia’s low and fixed income ratepayers while also again using her strong social justice analyses and legal skills in cases strategically chosen to address systemic issues affecting those people in our province who experience poverty and oppression.